wilfredgithuka/ssc/content/post/sogou-shurufa-setup.md

 ```console
 sudo pacman -S fcitx
 ```
-After installing fcitx, install fcit-sogoupinyin from AUR.
+After installing fcitx, install fcitx-sogoupinyin from AUR.
 This will take sometime so be patient.

 ```console
 yaourt fcitx-sogoupinyin --no-confirm